-The Challenge is an intense four part programme for 16 and 17 year olds delivered as part of the government’s National Citizen Service (NCS).
+NCS with The Challenge is an intense four part programme for 16 and 17 year olds delivered as part of the government’s National Citizen Service (NCS).
 The programme is comprised of physical and team challenges and social action projects.

-Challenge #2 – Team Challenge
+Week 2 – Team Challenge

 Teams are challenged to learn a new skill (drama, enterprise, media, photography or sport) and use it to build relationships with local community partners, such as care homes, children’s centres and homeless shelters.

-Challenge #3 – Real Challenge Design
+Week 3 – Real Challenge Design

-Teams design two projects: a sponsored activity to raise funds for a charity and a campaign on a local issue they care about.
+Teams plan and design two projects: a sponsored activity to raise funds for a charity and a campaign on a local issue they care about.
 They also work with a charity partner, visit a professional workplace, and pitch to a panel of ‘dragons’ for project funding.

-Challenge #4 – Real Challenge Action
+Weekends – Real Challenge Action

 Teams reunite in September for four weekend days.
 They carry out their sponsorship and campaign projects, take part in a practical project requested by their charity partner and join a large scale social action day.